-Left atrium enlargement (LAE) is when the left side of the heart enlarges or swells.
-It is often present in people with high blood pressure and heart valve issues.
-Doctors will work to find the underlying cause as a way of treating symptoms.
+Left atrial enlargement (LAE) is when the left side of the heart enlarges or swells, leading to breathlessness, fatigue, and other symptoms.
+It often affects people with high blood pressure and heart valve issues.

 The left side of the heart receives newly oxygenated blood from the lungs and pumps it to the rest of the body.

 Several heart problems may cause the left atrium to swell.
 When this happens, doctors call it left atrial enlargement (LAE).
 LAE has links with several conditions, including atrial fibrillation (A-fib) and heart failure.